sendwithus/competencies/roles/devops-senior-engineer.md

 At this point you know what you love about DevOps, but what you will love about working here is the impact you will have and the level of trust you will be afforded.
 We hire professionals, and treat them as such.
 You will have the opportunity to work with brilliant peers who are highly collaborative.

 ### Why we might like you
-You possess the following traits: You facilitate collaboration.
+You facilitate collaboration with co-workers.
 You have the ability to express your ideas and defend them.
-Humility, empathy and professionalism; The ability to admit when you’re wrong, understanding when others make mistakes, and the comportment to deal with others in a respectful way in both situations.
+You demonstrate humility, empathy and professionalism; the ability to admit when you’re wrong, understanding when others make mistakes, and the comportment to deal with others in a respectful way in both situations.
 You enjoy mentoring and present yourself as an approachable resource to others.

 --------------